microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ---

+### Consolidating visuals

+We've been asked by our users to ensure the **Total Sales Amount**, **Total Items Discounted** and **Total Returned Items** measures are prominently displayed at the top of our report as these results will be the most common discussion points.

+Since we've got a list of visuals, slicers and interactive elements we need to include on our report - we want to be cognizant of the number of visuals we are including on our canvas.

+For this reason, we'll utilize a technique below to consolidate and present the values below to optimize our report performance.

+---

 1. From the **Visualizations** pane add a **Table** visual and insert the below measures in the following order.
     1. **Total Sales Amount**
     1. **Total Items Discounts**